Part of basic boating safety is using your boat’s engine cut-off switch, known as an “ECOS."

 Mandatory use of an ECOS doesn’t apply to all boats.
 Here are the critical elements determining whether you must use one:

-If your boat checks all of these boxes, any time you advance the throttle enough to get on plane you need to be using the ECOS system (if you’re not sure if your boat planes see our Boat Hull Types, Shapes, and Design page, which includes an explanation of planning versus displacement hulls).
+If your boat checks all of these boxes, any time you advance the throttle enough to get on plane you need to be using the ECOS system.
+If you’re unsure if your boat planes see our Boat Hull Types, Shapes, and Design page, which includes an explanation of planning versus displacement hulls.

-Remember that while this new regulation is a federal law, many states already have ECOS laws of their own on the books and it’s always your responsibility as the captain of your craft to understand the local laws and regulations.
+Remember that while this regulation is a federal law, many states already have ECOS laws and it’s always your responsibility as the captain to understand the local laws and regulations.
 You can find your state’s specific regulations by visiting the interactive map on our State Boating Laws, Rules, and Requirements page.
 You can also learn more about ECOS regulations by visiting the U.S. Coast Guard website.